 6.3 Documented record of sustained service through participation on committees and in other activities available within the university, as well as appropriate activities locally, regionally, nationally, and internationally.

-The preparation of a case for promotion with or without tenure represents the collective efforts of the department head, the Department Voting Faculty, and the candidate.
-Although the RPT committee ensures that the candidate’s material meets the general preparation guidelines, the candidate bears the greatest responsibility for gathering and preparing his or her own scholarly, teaching and service-related materials, and organizing these materials in the promotion dossier for review by the Coordinating Committee and the Department Voting Faculty.
+The preparation of a case for promotion with or without tenure represents the collective efforts of the Department Head, the Department Voting Faculty, and the candidate.
+Although the coordinating committee ensures that the candidate’s material meets the general preparation guidelines, the candidate bears the greatest responsibility for gathering and preparing his or her own scholarly, teaching and service-related materials, and organizing these materials in the promotion dossier for review by the coordinating committee and the Department Voting Faculty.

 7.1 Review Schedule

 Eligible or required candidates for promotion are identified.

 The Head appoints the three- or four-member coordinating committee for each candidate.

 External evaluators are identified by the candidate, the coordinating committee, and the Head.
 The Head will solicit evaluators with suitable scholarly and/or technical expertise.